miare-ir/api-doc/slate/source/index.html.md

 # Authentication

 Each client has a specific API key called **Token** for each of our servers.
-The token is the sole representative of an account on a server, its trips, courses, and financial transactions.
+The token is the sole representative of an account on a server as well as its trips, courses, and financial transactions.
 The sales team will provide you with the staging token after the **registration** process and the production token after the **test** process.

 <aside class="success">